Piste (fencing)

 In modern fencing, the piste or strip is the playing area.
-Regulations require the piste to be 14 metres long and between 1.5 and 2 metres wide.
+Regulations require the piste to be 14 metres long and 1.5 metres wide.
 The last two metres on each end are hash-marked to warn a fencer before they back off the end of the strip, after which is a 1.5 to 2 metre runoff.
 The piste is also marked at the centre and at the "en garde" lines, located two metres either side of the center line.

 Retreating off the end of the strip with both feet results in a touch awarded for the opponent.
 Going off the side of the strip with one or both feet halts the fencing action, and is penalized by allowing the opponent to advance one metre before being replaced on guard.
 If the offending fencer would then be replaced behind the rear limit of the strip because of this, a touch is awarded to the opponent.
 If play is halted for any reason other than stepping off the side of the piste a fencer may never be replaced on guard behind the rear line.

 After each touch, fencers begin again at the en garde line, 4 metres apart, or if these lines are not available, roughly at a position where their blades can nearly touch when fully extended.
 If no touch is scored but play was halted, the fencers come en garde at the position they were stopped.

 Most pistes at fencing tournaments are "grounded" to the scoring box, thus any hits that a fencer makes against the piste will not be registered as a touch.
 This is to prevent accidental touches to the piste from registering as off target and resulting in a halt.

-Types of piste
+Typology

 There are three different types of piste: